A practical guide to writing on Medium, Part 1

 This is part of an occasional series giving you the inside scoop on getting the most you can from Medium.
-Most of this information can be found on the Medium Support Pages, but sometimes it’s hard to find the information you want because you don’t even know what question to ask.
+Most of this information can be found on the Medium Support Pages, but sometimes it’s hard to find the information you want because you aren’t able word the search in a way that gives the best results.
+For example, if you type in “comments” your search returns one article that directly addresses your question, plus a bunch of other stuff you probably don’t care about.
+If, on the other hand you type in “response,” you get a boat load of articles about stories, drafts, comments, and blocking.

 [Update: Some readers have pointed out that not all of the actions I’ve described work on mobile touch-screen devices.
 First, make sure you have downloaded the Medium app to get maximum functionality.
 Even at this point,you will find there are a few options not available.]